MV Spirit of Norfolk: Aftermath and public hearing

 On January 26, 2023, the United States Coast Guard and the National Transportation Safety Board began a joint public hearing into the fire and loss of the vessel.
 During these hearings, no exact cause of the fire was found, however it is believed that the origin of the fire was a leaky turbocharger, which ignited cardboard boxes placed directly below the engine it was installed in.
 During the hearing, 23 witnesses testified and 103 exhibits were created for public viewing.
 The hearing also revealed that the vessel did not have a fire detection system or a fire suppression system.
-On February 2 2023, the joint public hearings concluded.